Skip to main content

 instructions="""

-Read the support ticket and classify it as exactly one of:
+Classify the support ticket as exactly one of:

 billing, technical, account, or other.